Poverty in Afghanistan

-it has been estimated that poverty in Afghanistan is mainly concentrated in rural areas.
+In Afghanistan, poverty is widespread in rural and urban areas.
+However, it has been estimated that poverty in Afghanistan is mainly concentrated in rural areas.
 It has been estimated that four out of five poor people live in rural areas.
 In these rural areas, families without enough access to adequate nutrition see many infants and children become stunted, malnourished, and die each year.
 The regions in Afghanistan where almost half of the inhabitants are poor are the eastern, northeastern, and west-central regions.
 According to the Afghan government's estimates, 42 percent of the Afghanistan's total population lives below the poverty line.
 Also, 20 percent of people living just above the poverty line are highly vulnerable to falling into poverty.

 Causes

 The recent rise of poverty rates in Afghanistan can be associated to the stagnating economy.
 Currently the poverty line is defined as an income of 70 Afghanis a day, which is equivalent to about 1 U.S. dollar.
 The Afghanistan Living Conditions Survey (ALCS) reported that the national poverty rate has risen from 38% in 2011–12 to 55% in 2016–2017, with the slowing economic growth and a deteriorating security situation as two causes.
 Over half of the population is living off less than a dollar a day.
 Another finding from the same report showed that from poverty many other problems branch out, as food insecurity has risen by 14.5% in five years, and despite large population growth, the agricultural industry and unemployment have both become increasingly worse.
 According to Azarakhsh Hafizi, a member of the Afghanistan Chamber of Commerce, the market economy of Afghanistan cannot operate without the necessary structure of legislation in the government.

 Another criticism held by members of the Afghanistan Chamber is that foreign aid is doing more damage than helping, even creating an artificial economy based around foreign aid.
 Despite this cry against foreign aid, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) published that in the 2018 Afghanistan Humanitarian Response Plan an estimated $83,368,135 will be donated to the food security and agriculture sector of the economy.

 With the return of the Taliban to Afghanistan in 2021, international donors have frozen aid.
 Restrictions on women's unemployment is estimated to cause an economic loss of 1 billion dollars.

+Afghanistan's economy remains in turmoil, with the Taliban struggling to manage governance and secure financial resources, resulting in increasing poverty.
+As of January 27, 2025, the World Food Programme in Afghanistan could only support half of those in urgent need due to a reduction in aid and an upcoming freeze in U.S. funding.
+Many Afghans were left with basic meals as aid levels drop.